Feature Representation in Deep Metric Embeddings: Evaluation

 \subsection{Intra Class}

 } As discussed in Section~\ref{subsec:experiment procedure}, the \textit{facial expressions} dataset was compatible with the intra class experiments as it contained 3--10 images for each unique identity and showed significant variety in terms of emotions for each unique person.
-The initial intra class test mirrored the initial extra class test, in that the possible presence of these intra class discriminative properties was examined.
-Firstly, the emotions happy, angry, sad, and neutral were investigated.
-These four emotions are chosen as they are represented well in terms of image quantity in the \textit{facial expressions} dataset.
-However, although these emotions were represented the best they were not represented perfectly, resulting in a shortage of images for some identities, which produced a disparate attribute ratio split.
-For each attribute combination three individual tests were run, where each individual test represents a unique identity.
-The results of the initial experiment can be seen in Table~\ref{tab:table2}.
-The results achieved in the completion of this experiment indicate that the method described is not sufficiently accurate to discriminate these intra class attributes.
-To this end, a deeper exploration of these discriminative properties is required.

-In the remainder of this section, the presence of beards and glasses are experimentally evaluated as intra class discriminative properties within the embeddings.
-None of the datasets used in prior experiments contained enough images of the same identity with/without beards/glasses, therefore, images were manually sourced from the Internet, examples of these images can be seen in Figure~\ref{fig:figure2}.
+The initial intra class test mirrored the initial extra class test in that we first examined whether specific intra class attributes are represented within the embedding structure.
+Firstly, the four emotions happy, angry, sad, and neutral were investigated as these were the best-represented emotions in the \textit{facial expressions} dataset.
+However, although these emotions were represented the best, they were not represented sufficiently, resulting in a shortage of images and subsequently, very small datasets.
+To overcome this, basic image augmentations \cite{albumentations} were applied to bulk the sample size up to 80 images, near the 100 sample size for the extra class tests.
+The original datasets contained ten images, five images/attribute, and three augmentations were applied to the original images.
+Firstly, the original images are rotated at 5 degrees resulting in 20 total images.
+Secondly, Gaussian blur is applied to all images resulting in 40 total images.
+Finally, image compression is applied to all images, resulting in 80 images.
+Each attribute combination test was run ten times; the average accuracy and max accuracy across all 10 test runs can be seen in Table~\ref{tab:table2}.
+High maximum accuracies for most emotion combinations suggest that emotions are represented within the embedding structure.
+However, low average accuracies suggest that one-shot or few-shot learning techniques may be required to improve the sub-discriminative task.
+Additionally, the low average accuracies could result from applying an objective metric on a subjective attribute, such that the labels provided by the creators of the \textit{facial\_expressions} dataset can be subjective and may not be entirely representative of the emotion, resulting in lower classification accuracies.
+An example of this can be seen in \ref{fig:figure4}; it would be hard for a human to correctly label the pictures of angry and sad George W. Bush as both images are very similar in facial expression.